By William Bruce, President, American Business Brokers Association.

 This procedure also protects the seller, as he knows that you are now serious about the transaction.
 You and the seller have come to an agreement on price and terms – possibly after some counter offers – and you have put up an earnest money deposit.
 The seller should now regard you seriously, and accordingly will open up all of his books and records for you to inspect.
 This inspection phase of the transaction, by the way, is referred to as due diligence and is covered in this article.

 The contingent offer is actually a win-win situation for both parties.
 It assures the seller that the buyer is serious and it protects the buyer in case the information that has been furnished is not accurate.

 There are other contingencies that you also might want to include in the contract.
 For example, if you are borrowing the money with which to purchase the business, you would need to include the following language to protect yourself if you don’t already have the loan approved:

-This offer is contingent upon the buyer obtaining satisfactory financing for the purchase of the business.
+This offer is fully contingent upon the buyer obtaining satisfactory financing for the purchase of the business.

 And if the business operates from leased premises, you would want to include the following proviso: